 Comparing these three images in detail shows the great similarity of all three engines.
 Because of this, even though my 1949/56 BB34A-based "Alloy Clipper" is in the Projects forum it seems worthwhile to repeat the engine rebuilding information here in expanded form, pointing out where any important differences affecting the rebuild of a Gold Star engine exist (e.g. lipped inner roller bearing on my BB34A whereas Gold Stars have larger, non-lipped bearings).

 Since my BB34A came to me in pieces, each thread in this series will be the inverse of usual rebuilds, i.e. they'll end with 'disassemble in reverse order'.
 Also, as people add to, or correct, what I've written I'll make the appropriate changes in the relevant posts so the information in this thread will be as accurate and self-contained as possible.
 However, this has to be done within the 5 images/post limitation so I already know that breaks between posts won't always be in ideal locations.
 Finally, I supplemented the photographs I took while rebuilding my BB34A with additional photographs of parts from the shelf, some of which aren't in great condition, so don't assume all of them are from my engine.

 If you follow the 17 parts of this section in order it will keep you from having to unbolt something you've already bolted together as you assemble the bottom end.

-[this will be the subject of a separate multi-part section in another thread that I haven't written yet]
+2. Rebuild, true, and balance the crankshaft for the piston that will be used. [this will be the subject of a separate multi-part section in another thread that I haven't written yet]

 -- Condition of tappet faces, and ensure they have minimal runout when rotated.
 I don't know how much wear is acceptable, but I didn't bother refacing ones for my BB34A that were worn by ~0.002" in the center.